 Estimates of a new dwelling yield number of approximately 5,000 dwellings have been calculated.
-The Strategy was endorsed by Council in June 2017 and is currently waiting for further ratification by NSW Department of Planning and Environment.
+The Strategy was endorsed by Council in June 2017 as supported by the GSC in 2018.
+It is currently waiting for final ratification by NSW Department of Planning, Industry and Environment.
+In August 2018, the Department of Planning & Industry partially endorsed the Chatswood CBD Strategy.
+The Department has requested that Council carry out out a further review of the proposed B4 area specifically with regard to traffic impacts, economic feasibility testing and a detailed built form analysis.

-Council's adoption of the CBD Strategy has resulted in development interest of the "edge" areas proposed for mixed use.
-As of November 2018, eight planning proposals were being assessed by Council which utilises the controls proposed in the Strategy.
+Council's adoption of the CBD Strategy had resulted in development interest of the "edge" areas proposed for mixed use.
+As of November 2019, eight planning proposals had been supported by Council which utilises the controls proposed in the Strategy.
 Should they proceed, this would result in an extra 980 dwellings.
 Of these dwellings, approximately 40 would be dedicated as affordable.
+However, the Department has returned these planning proposal to Council until the further B4 analysis is carried out.